cloudogu/gitops-playground/docs/developers.md

 For testing, an email can be sent via the Grafana UI.
 Go to Alerting > Notifications, here at contact Points click on the right side at provisioned email contact on "View contact point"
 Here you can check if the configuration is implemented correctly and fire up a Testmail.

+For testing Argo CD, just uncomment some of the defaultTriggers in it's values.yaml and it will send a lot of emails.

 ## Troubleshooting